wide/forge/readme.md

     // files to watch in /src, will trigger the compilation when changed
     observe: '**/*.{twig,html}', // watch src/index.twig and src/foo/bar.twig

-    // in src/, files to compile, must be pages only
+    // in src/, files to compile, should be pages only
     entries: [
-      '**.twig',      // build all twig into html (root = pages) '!layouts/',    // but not the layouts
+      '**.twig',      // build all twig into html (root = pages) ],

-      '!components/'  // nor the components
+    // do not compile twig file in layouts/ nor components/
+    exclude: [
+      'layouts/**.twig',
+      'components/**.twig'
     ],

     // in dist/, subfolder to generate HTML files into